QutEcoacoustics/interaction-experiments/content/experiments/fcs/ethics.md

 ## How do I give my consent to participate?

-Clicking 'Continue' at the bottom of this page is accepted as an indication of your consent to participate in this research project.
+Clicking _Continue_ at the bottom of this page is accepted as an indication of your consent to participate in this research project.

 ## What if I have questions about the research project?